pub(crate) enum CommandEncoderStatus {

 pub(crate) fn record_as_hal_mut<T, F: FnOnce(Option<&mut CommandBufferMutable>) -> T>( &mut self, f: F, ) -> T

-Special version of record used by command_encoder_as_hal_mut
+Special version of record used by command_encoder_as_hal_mut.
+This

 differs from the regular version in two ways: